 The new information on the mechanisms of action of these polyphenols (including grape seed proanthocyanidins) supports their potential use in skin photoprotection and prevention of photocarcinogenesis in humans.

 A carotene, lycopene is a bright red phytochemical found in many plants, vegetables, and fruits including tomatoes, watermelons, guavas, papayas, and gac (a fruit native to southeast Asia).
-It is an extremely powerful antioxidant (100 times more efficient at quenching singlet-oxygen than Vitamin E) with known protective properties against solar ultraviolet radiation.
+It is an extremely powerful antioxidant (100 times more efficient at quenching singlet-oxygen than Vitamin E) with known protective properties.

 Lycopene-Rich Products And Dietary Photoprotection